-The Site of the proposed wind turbine is at Longley (near Hade Edge), located approximately 2km to the south of Holmfirth, West Yorkshire, adjacent to the B6106 and the Longley Farm dairy.
-The proposed turbine will replace the existing wind turbine and is of similar design to the original – a 3-bladed, horizontal axis turbine.
+The Site of the community wind turbine is at Longley (near Hade Edge), located approximately 2km to the south of Holmfirth, West Yorkshire, adjacent to the B6106 and the Longley Farm dairy.

-The replacement wind turbine will generate electricity for a period of up to 20 years after which time it will either be removed, or the life of the Project may be extended subject to planning consent and agreement with Longley Farm.
-The new wind turbine has already received planning consent from Kirklees Council under application number 2013/62/94011/W. See website here
+The wind turbine will generate electricity for a period of up to 20 years, after which time it will either be removed, or the life of the turbine extended subject to planning consent and agreement with Longley Farm.
+The new wind turbine received planning consent from Kirklees Council under application number 2013/62/94011/W.

 The wind turbine

-The location of the wind turbine will be at National Grid Reference 414780E 406170N; this is about 40m further back from the hill edge compared to the current turbine location.
+The location of the wind turbine is at National Grid Reference 414780E 406170N; this is about 40m further back from the hill edge compared to the original turbine location.

-maintained, for the first 5 year period, by the UK authorised installer for Turbowinds turbines; Enviko Limited. (www.enviko.com) The wind turbine will be connected to the local electricity distribution network via Longley Farm’s existing 11kV electricity substation.
+The new wind turbine is connected to the local electricity distribution network via Longley Farm’s existing 11kV electricity substation.

 The wind resource

-The wind resource at the site has been assessed both by analysis of the output of the existing Longley turbine for the periods for which comprehensive records are available (around 5 years from the date of commissioning) and comparison with the output of the turbines owned by Banks Developments at Hazlehead and the Dunsley Poultry turbine at Cartworth Moor.
-The analysis has been further tested by an independent wind consultant.
-The mean wind speed at the hub height of the new turbine is expected to be in the range 7.0 to 7.4 m/s, giving an output of 900 to 1,000 MWh per year.
+The wind resource at the site was assessed prior to installation both by analysis of the output of the existing Longley turbine for the periods for which comprehensive records are available (around 5 years from the date of commissioning) and by comparison with the output of other nearby wind turbines.

 Carbon emissions savings